|

 for 15 seconds @ each RPM (driving not required)

-Notes: The above cycle flags when completed comprise one trip.
-After completion of the 1st trip,
+Notes: The above cycle flags when completed (set) comprise one trip.
+After completion of the

-the engine is stopped (cyclic flags reset) & restarted to begin the 2nd trip, followed by the 3rd trip
+1st trip, the engine is stopped (cycle flags reset) & restarted to begin the 2nd trip, followed by

 copyright ©